tjstebbing/knockout-template-helper/README.md

 <div data-bind="template: { name: 'admin.users.groups', data: groups }"></div>
 ```

-This is a particularly simple way to manage templates and  brinngs in the
+This is a particularly simple way to manage templates with the
 added benifit of namespaces.